yodeng/runjob/README.md

                         the output log dir. (default: "/home/dengyong/soft/git/runjob/runsge_*_log_dir") -g, --groups <int>    N lines to consume a new job group. (default: 1) --init <cmd>          command before all jobs, will be running in localhost.
-  --call-back <cmd>     command after all jobs finished, will be running in localhost.
+  --callback <cmd>      command after all jobs finished, will be running in localhost.

 Base Arguments:
   -v, --version         show program's version number and exit -j, --jobfile [<jobfile>]
-                        input jobfile, if empty, stdin is used. (required) -n, --num <int>       the max job number runing at the same time. (default: all of the jobfile, max 1000) -s, --start <int>     which line number(1-base) be used for the first job. (default: 1) -e, --end <int>       which line number (include) be used for the last job. (default: last line of the jobfile) -w, --workdir <workdir>
+                        input jobfile, if empty, stdin is used. (required) -n, --num <int>       the max job number runing at the same time. (default: all of the jobfile, max 1000) -s, --start <int>     which line number (1-base) be used for the first job. (default: 1) -e, --end <int>       which line number (include) be used for the last job. (default: last line of the jobfile) -w, --workdir <workdir>
                         work directory. (default: /home/dengyong/soft/git/runjob)